bitshifter/glam-rs/ARCHITECTURE.md

 ## Code generation

-See [codegen/README.md] for information on `glam`'s code generation process.
+See the [codegen README] for information on `glam`'s code generation process.

+[codegen README]: codegen/README.md